dwbrown115/GameServerTestGame/Architecture.md

 Usage (Runtime):
 - Add `ItemGenerationController` to the Player (or a spawner).
 - Assign the `generator` reference (on the same object or drag it in).
-- For offline testing, assign primary/modifier JSON TextAssets or rely on `Resources` naming.
+- For offline testing, you can assign override TextAssets, but leaving them null will automatically use the per-mechanic files in `Resources/ProcederalMechanics`.
 - For online mode, set `offlineMode = false` and plug a component implementing `IItemSelectionProvider` into `selectionProviderBehaviour`.

 Editor wiring details:
 - Generator: In the controller’s `generator` field, select the GameObject where you placed `ProcederalItemGenerator` (often the same Player object).
-The controller will use the generator’s JSON fields (or `Resources`) to resolve catalogs.
+The controller will reuse any JSON overrides set on the generator; when none are assigned it automatically reads the per-mechanic catalogs from `Resources/ProcederalMechanics`.
 - Selection Provider Behavior: Leave this EMPTY when `offlineMode = true`.
 When `offlineMode = false`, drag a component here that implements `IItemSelectionProvider` (e.g., a network-backed provider).
 For a simple example, you can use `Examples/FixedSelectionProvider` which always returns a fixed combination such as Projectile + Orbit.
 - Output Parent: Optional Transform used as the parent for the generated item root.
 Good choices:
   - A child under the player like `Player/GeneratedItems` to keep hierarchy tidy.